 After Jerusalem, the next interesting virtual tour is in Carmel Square in Tel Aviv.
 It is the largest market in Tel Aviv, a place where you can find everything from fresh fruit to jewelry.
 In this simplified virtual tour, spectators receive a sample of what Carmel Square means: color, diversity, crowds and many tourists.

 - Jaffa Fortress

 Located on a hill overlooking the Mediterranean Sea, in the southern part of Tel Aviv, Jaffa has been the center of historical events for thousands of years.
 Still an active port today, Jaffa is a perfect place to explore.
 In this city tourists wander through art galleries, boutiques, markets, but can also take a walk through the harbor, overlooking the Mediterranean.
-You can also do the last activity in the list this tour virtual.
+You can also do the last activity in the list this tour Interactive

 - The Negev Desert

 The Negev Desert occupies more than half of Israel's total area.
 In the this short virtual tour presents a panorama of the natural landscape of this desert.
 You can almost feel the heat in the image on the skin itself.
 Even though it is a very warm place, there are no sand dunes like in the Sahara, but on the contrary: Negev is highlighted by remarkable landscapes, waterfalls, caves, archaeological sites, cities, craters and a rich history.

 Eilat Marina is the starting point for many of the city's water activities.
 The marina offers docks for a variety of commercial shipping companies, which offer private tours of the Red Sea, boats for group parties, as well as excursions for tourists.
 Enter this virtual tour and you can capture a small panorama of the marina.